Yitzchak Isaac Sher: World War II

 Shortly before the outbreak of World War II, Rabbi Sher, who was in poor health, had gone to a spa in Switzerland, and was therefore spared from the Nazi killings that left thousands murdered in Kaunas and Slabodka, including Rabbi Grodzinski and the students of the yeshiva.
 During the war, he moved to Jerusalem, where the Chevron Yeshiva had since moved to.

 Bnei Brak

-In 1947, at the advice of the Chazon Ish, Rabbi Sher reestablished the European branch of Slabodka in Bnei Brak, together with his son-in-law Rabbi Mordechai Shulman.
-He was also part of the Moetzes Gedolei HaTorah in Israel and authored the sefer Avraham Avinu.
+In 1947, at the advice of the Chazon Ish, Sher reestablished the European branch of Slabodka in Bnei Brak, together with his son-in-law Rabbi Mordechai Shulman.
+He was also part of the Moetzes Gedolei HaTorah in Israel and wrote the sefer Avraham Avinu.

-On February 6, 1952, Rabbi Sher died, after suffering a heart attack.
-At his funeral, which was attended by thousands of people, eulogies were given by Rabbi Yosef Shlomo Kahaneman and Rabbi Elya Lopian.
-His grandson-in-law is Rabbi Moshe Hillel Hirsch, current Slabodka rosh yeshiva in Bnei Brak.
+On February 6, 1952, Sher died after a heart attack.
+At his funeral, which was attended by thousands of people, eulogies were given by rabbis Yosef Shlomo Kahaneman and Elya Lopian.
+His grandson-in-law is Moshe Hillel Hirsch, Slabodka rosh yeshiva in Bnei Brak.